hellarcore/data-contract-creator/README.md

 # Data Contract Creator

-This is a web app, hosted at [hellar.io](https://hellar.io/), to help people intuitively create and edit Dash Platform data contracts.
+This is a web app, hosted at [hellar.io](https://hellar.io/), to help people intuitively create and edit Hellar Platform data contracts.
 There are three options available for getting started.
 Users can:

 1. Use the ChatGPT widget to automatically generate a data contract based on the provided context.
 2. Manually fill out a dynamic form.
 3. Import an existing data contract and edit it.

-The app also validates the data contracts against Dash Platform Protocol, so users can save time and money by validating before actually submitting data contracts to Dash Platform.
+The app also validates the data contracts against Hellar Platform Protocol, so users can save time and money by validating before actually submitting data contracts to Hellar Platform.

-In the future, users will be able to register data contracts to Dash Platform directly from the web app.
+In the future, users will be able to register data contracts to Hellar Platform directly from the web app.
 However, for now, they must use the [JavaScript SDK](https://hellar.io/platform/readme/docs/tutorial-register-a-data-contract), where they can copy and paste the contracts generated from here.

 This app is built in Rust using the Yew framework and WebAssembly.